HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 As a BC Government digital product owner, I need a platform that allows me to deliver a secure e-Permitting (as one example) solution that involves stakeholders from a diverse group of Ministries.

 ### Context:
-Modern enterprise resource platforms, such as MS-Dynamics, offer a diverse suite of products that allow government service providers to obtain consistent integrated views of their business functions by using a common database.
-Custom applications can be built on the platform, integrating complex workflows to solve complex citizen-focused solutions.
+Modern enterprise resource platforms, such as MS Dynamics, offer a diverse suite of products that allow government service providers to obtain consistent integrated views of their business functions by using a common database.
+Custom applications can be built on the platform, integrating complex workflows to solve complicated citizen-focused solutions.

 ### Scenarios:
 -	Workforce Management Systems